Bonus Depreciation: Deducting Eligible Property and Business Costs

 1. It creates a net operating loss (NOL) whereas Section 179 is limited to taxable income.

-Note: Some property qualifies for 100% expensing under both Section 179 and bonus depreciation.
-For more information on Section 179 deductions for vehicles, read on!
+Note: Some properties qualify for 100% expensing under both Section 179 and bonus depreciation.
+For more information, read our article on Section 179 deductions for vehicles.

 State tax treatment of bonus depreciation